AdobeDocs/campaign-classic.de-DE/help/platform/using/creating-filters.md

   >
   >The **%** character replaces any character string.
 For example, the string `%@yahoo.com` lets you display all the profiles with an e-mail address in the domain "yahoo.com".
 -->
 Sie können den Standardfilter einer Liste ändern.
-Weitere Informationen finden Sie unter [Ändern des Standardfilters](#altering-the-default-filter).
+Weitere Informationen finden Sie unter [Standardfilter ändern](#altering-the-default-filter).

 * Einfache Filter